ecg-icas/icas/src/source/reference/get-campaign-views-status.rst

 ===================   ===================================================================================================================================================
 Value                 Description
 ===================   ===================================================================================================================================================
 all                   Default.
-Will not do any filtering active                Ads that the seller intends to have actively running.
-Some ads may not be currently running because of budget or content related issues. inactive              Ads that the seller has intentionally paused. archived              Ads that the seller has intentionally archived.
+Will not do any filtering, except for archived ads, which are excluded. active                Ads that the seller intends to have actively running.
+Some ads may not be currently running because of budget or content related issues. inactive              Ads that the seller has intentionally paused.
+Archived ads are excluded. archived              Ads that the seller has intentionally archived.
 These ads cannot be reactivated.
 ===================   ===================================================================================================================================================